johnian/remonduk/README.md

 for juliono:

-1] make collision detection work in pairs
-2] refactor tether to be spring
+1] optimize collision detection by removing redundant checks 2] refactor tether to be spring
-3] comments / @author, etc.
+3] refactor gravity to be electromagnetic?? need a better name 4] comments / @author, etc.
-4] default forces?
+5] default forces?
-5] additional quad tree tests
+6] additional quad tree tests
-6] anchors
+7] anchors
-7] randomize tests where possible
+8] randomize tests where possible

 implement a max velocity for the world
 - utilize this in quad tree ->